StoStruct/Loss_Comparison_Paper/Implementation_ReadMe_Files/Implementation_Guide_Bilinear.md

 ## 2. Prerequisites
 - The FEMA P-58 linear regression code
-- The `piecewise_functions.m` file from this repository
+- The `Bilinear_functions.m` file from this repository
 - MATLAB with Optimization Toolbox

 **📋 Applicable to Multiple Methodologies**: